 You can also limit the amount of damage caused by fire, theft, or accident by following the risk management advice provided by the insurance company.
 Keep employees trained and up-to-date on safety and damage prevention.

-15. Putting money on the line
+19. Putting money on the line

 Financing a business is another important part of entrepreneurial risk-taking.
 If entrepreneurial products and services are not successful, entrepreneurs run the risk of losing their entire investment.

 Reduce financial risk by carefully selecting the products and services you sell.
 Evaluate the benefits of new or increased expenditures.
-Study market conditions, learn from others’ mistakes, and plan how you scale your products and services to profitability.
+Study market conditions, learn from other’s mistakes, and plan how you scale your products and services to profitability.

-16. Products and Services
+20. Products and Services

 In addition to taking the risks associated with managing their business, entrepreneurs have always been leaders in bringing products and services to the market.